pmohinder/platform-docs/12_Tables/Readme.md

 osquery Tables
 --------------

 This release of the EclecticIQ ER Endpoint Platform embeds osquery v4.3.0.
-PolyLogyx will make a concerted effort to ensure that we leverage the latest, stable version of osquery.
+EclecticIQ will make a concerted effort to ensure that we leverage the latest, stable version of osquery.
 For more information on base osquery tables and schema, refer to <https://osquery.io/schema/>*.*